aksenov-fx/markdown_chat/Chats/Search.md

  2. Result 2
  Comment

- Each result should be a name and comment should be consice and (prefferably) consist of one sentence.
+ Each result should be a name and comment should be consice.
- If a user chooses Result 1 by responding with "1" for instance, please give a wider description for Result 1.
+ If a user chooses Result 1 by responding with "1", for instance - please give a wider description for Result 1.
  If a user asks a question, please respond in a usual informative manner.
 ```